bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 3 rows in set (0.00 sec)
 ```

-As you can see we get a list of the 3 users that we've just created including all of the columns in that table.
-In some cases the table might have a lot of columns and you might not want to see all of them, for example we have the `about` and `birthday` columns that are all `NULL` at the moment.
-Let's see how we could limit that and get only a list of specific columns.
+As you can see, we get a list of the 3 users that we've just created, including all of the columns in that table.
+In some cases, the table might have a lot of columns, and you might not want to see all of them.
+For example, we have the `about` and `birthday` columns that are all `NULL` at the moment.
+So let's see how we could limit that and get only a list of specific columns.

 ## Formatting

-As we mentioned in the previous chapters, each SQL statement needs to end with a semicolumn: `;`.
-Alternetively, rather than using a semicolumn, you could use the `\G` characters which would format the output in a list rather than a table.
+As we mentioned in the previous chapters, each SQL statement needs to end with a semi column: `;`.
+Alternatively, rather than using a semi column, you could use the `\G` characters which would format the output in a list rather than a table.

 The syntax is absolutely the same but you just change the `;` with `\G`: